-(P) Licensing Requirements - Driver's License: While not all Village jobs or positions require the occupant to possess a license or permit to allow the individual to perform specific duties, certain jobs within the Village do require that their occupant hold a special license or permit.
+While not all Village jobs or positions require the employee to possess a license or permit to allow the individual to perform specific duties, certain jobs within the Village do require that the employee hold a special license or permit.
 Those Village positions requiring any special license or permit in order to perform its recognized duties, list such special license or permit requirements in the position's description, and employees, to be qualified to occupy such position, must have the required license or permit for such position.
-Where, while occupying the position, an employee's license or permit is suspended or revoked, or expires, the employee shall be terminated or removed from the position, and either transferred or laid off in accordance with Village policy and the Village's current needs.

 As a condition of employment, all Village employees shall obtain and maintain a State driver's license appropriate for any vehicles their job may require them to operate.
 Where appropriate, the Village may provide an employee with reasonable training to obtain the operator's license necessary to operate special equipment.
-Failure to maintain an appropriate driver's license may result in lay off or termination.
-Any Village employee whose license is suspended or revoked must immediately inform their supervisor and Department Head of the suspension or revocation.
-The operation of any Village vehicle without a valid, appropriate, driver's license is not permitted and will result in termination of employment should it occur.